jtfeld/gestationlength/README.md

 Publications using these scripts and data:

-Feldblum, J. T., Boehm, E. E., Walker, K. K., Pusey, A. E. (submitted) Predictors and consequences of gestation length in the wild chimpanzees of Gombe National Park, Tanzania
+Feldblum, J. T., Boehm, E. E., Walker, K. K., Pusey, A. E. (submitted) Predictors and consequences of gestation length in free-living chimpanzees

 Recommended citation for this dataset:

 Feldblum, J. T., Boehm, E. E., Walker, K. K., Pusey, A. E. (submitted).
-Data and code for: Predictors and consequences of gestation length in the wild chimpanzees of Gombe National Park, Tanzania
+Data and code for: Predictors and consequences of gestation length in free-living chimpanzees

 <hr/>